isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_XDP.md

 * `XDP_TX` - Send the packet back out the same network port it arrived on.
 The packet can be manipulated before hand.
 * `XDP_REDIRECT` - Redirect the packet to one of a number of locations.
 The packet can be manipulated before hand.

 `XDP_REDIRECT` should not be returned by itself, always in combination with a helper function call.
 A number of helper functions can be used to redirect the current packet.
-These annotate hidden values in the context to inform the kernel what actual redirection action to take after the program exists.
+These annotate hidden values in the context to inform the kernel what actual redirection action to take after the program exits.

 Packets can be redirected in the following ways: